bananatana/ALLOSTERIC_SITES_PIPELINE/README.md

 After that you can continue with the [PYMEMDYN](https://github.com/GPCR-ModSim/pymemdyn) protocol.

 ## 1. MD simulations ##
-After implementing the [PYMEMDYN](https://github.com/GPCR-ModSim/pymemdyn) protocol, it is necessary to perform 1us MD simulations.
+After implementing the [PYMEMDYN](https://github.com/GPCR-ModSim/pymemdyn) protocol, it is necessary to perform  at least 1μs long MD simulation using [GROMACS](https://www.gromacs.org/).
 The input file looks like this:

 ~~~
 ; title =  Production run for PARENT